cysmith/neural-style-tf/README.md

 * `--first_frame_iterations`: Maximum number of optimizer iterations of the first frame. *Default*: `2000`
 * `--frame_iterations`: Maximum number of optimizer iterations for each frame after the first frame. *Default*: `800`

-## Questions and Errata
+## Questions, Errata, Pull Requests

-Send questions or issues to: cysmith1010@gmail.com
+Send questions or issues: cysmith1010@gmail.com

+If you want to contribute, please try to:
+* Avoid esoteric one-liners.
+* Avoid unnecessary lambda expressions.

 ## Memory
 By default, `neural-style-tf` uses the NVIDIA cuDNN GPU backend for convolutions and L-BFGS for optimization.